Lori Vallow case summary: Doomsday cult, mystery deaths and kids in a pet cemetery

 However, that could all be about to change.

-In March, an Idaho judge ruled that Ms Vallow and Mr Daybell will be tried separately for the murders – prompting Mr Daybell’s case to be pushed back to an unconfirmed date while jury selection gets under way on 3 April in Ms Vallow’s trial.
+In March, an Idaho judge ruled that Ms Vallow and Mr Daybell will be tried separately for the murders – prompting Mr Daybell’s case to be pushed back to an unconfirmed date while jury selection began on 3 April in Ms Vallow’s trial.

 The death penalty has now been taken off the table for Ms Vallow but not for Mr Daybell.